molgor/JSDM4POD/README.md

 ## Installation
 The model uses PyStan, Jupyter notebooks and Pandas.
-The best way to run the software is using the Docker container *Biospytial3*
+The best way to create a Conda environment.

-> TODO: include reference to BP3
+The files with the necessary libraries and packages are stored as: `requirements.yml`

+To install the environment (with a working Anaconda installation) do:

+`conda env create -f requirements.yml`

+*IMPORTANT*: The library PyStan needs to be version 2.x.
+The notebooks would not work with version 3.x.

 ## Setting up data files
 Due to Github policy restrictions on file sizes, some of the data needed are compressed in the folder 'data/'.